Stibbington: Government

+Transport

+South of the village, the A1 was dualled, from early 1959, as the North of Water Newton to Stibbington section, built by A. Monk Ltd, of Padgate.
+Until April 1959, the railway level crossing took the Northampton and Peterborough Railway over the A1.
+The Stibbington bypass opened around late 1959.
+The bridge over the railway, nearby to the west, can be seen in the 1983 Octopussy film, filmed in September 1982.

+North of the village, a three-lane road, of three-quarters of a mile, was built towards Wansford in 1956.
+In 1973, Huntingdonshire agreed to a £600,000 improvement to dual the A1 to Wansford.
+The A1 section in the early 1970s was a short three-lane single carriageway, which was a known dangerous stretch.
+The Stibbington-Wansford Improvement began in mid-1973.
+It had cost £761,700 by 1975.
+The carriageway, and concrete bridge across the Nene, opened on Monday 21 April 1975, built by A. Monk Ltd.

+The former route through Wansford became the A6118.
+Although the Stibbington-Wansford section was the last single-carriageway section on the A1, between south Hertfordshire and Northumberland, there would be many contraflow sections for repairs for the next twenty years.

 Demography

 Population

 In the period 1801 to 1901 the population of Sibson-cum-Stibbington was recorded every ten years by the UK census.
 During this time the population was in the range of 324 (the lowest was in 1801) and 790 (the highest was in 1851).

 From 1901, a census was taken every ten years with the exception of 1941 (due to the Second World War).

 All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

 In 2011, the parish covered an area of 1542 acre and the population density of Sibson-cum-Stibbington in 2011 was 196.
 3 persons per square mile (75.
 8 per square kilometre).

 Culture and community

 The church stands about a quarter of a mile east of the Great North Road near the ford to Sutton.
-Stibbington Hall, near the church, is a 17th-century house.
+Stibbington Hall, near the church, is a Grade I-listed 17th-century house.
 Stibbington House lies between the Elton Road and the Nene, and was the residence of Sir Stephen Hastings.
 Stibbington Manor Farm, on the south-west side of the A1 near Sibson Manor House, was built about 1625.

 There is a popular environmental residential centre at Stibbington that hosts a variety of courses for primary age children.